Get rid of spammy backlinks and improve your content ranking in Google!

-In the Google Disavow Tool, select your website and upload the disavow file you generated.
+In the Google Disavow Tool, select your website and upload the disavow file you've just created.
 That's it — you've told Google which of your backlinks to ignore, and your site is all set to start clean!
 Note, it may take some time for the links to get disregarded by Google.

-Create, manage, and export disavow files in seconds
+Detect toxic backlinks automatically.
+Create, manage, and export disavow files in seconds.

-Tip: If you're only interested in collecting a list of domains that link to your site rather than all backlink pages, set the links per domain limit to 1 — this will give you a nice list of linking domains that's easy to manage and navigate!
+This feature is also helpful when you're only interested in collecting a list of domains that link to your site rather than all backlink pages.
+For this case, set the links per domain limit to 1 — this will give you a nice list of linking sites that is easy to manage and navigate!

-You can configure the preferred backlink source when creating the project: choose SEO PowerSuite's backlink database or integrate Google Analytics and Google Search Console.
-You can change the preferred source as well in the run of the audit.
+You can configure the preferred backlink source when creating the project: choose SEO PowerSuite's backlink database (currently SEO PowerSuite Link Explorer is one of the most robust databases with over 2.7 million links).
+Or integrate Google Analytics and Google Search Console.
+You are free to change the preferred source as well in the run of the audit.

-Even when you've finished the clean-up and your link profile looks perfectly healthy — make sure to check it every once in a while.
-This way you're sure to safeguard your site from negative SEO tricks of your competitors and spot any unnatural links before Google does.
+Even when you've finished the clean-up and your site seems to have a healthy backlink profile — make sure to check it every once in a while.
+This way you're sure to safeguard your site from a negative SEO attack and spot any unnatural links before Google algorithm does.

-SEO SpyGlass lets you rebuild projects, update backlinks report, publish and export backlinks reports and other data even when you are not at your desk.
+SEO SpyGlass lets you rebuild projects, update backlinks reports, publish reports, export all backlinks in CSV format and other data even when you are not at your desk.
 All you need to do is create tasks for jobs you would like to automate.